Abstract Excision and $\ell^1$-Homology: Relation between abstract and classical excision

 \subsection{Example: singular homology}

 We shall now explain, how the long exact sequence~\eqref{eq:htpygroupsofmaples} from \cref{sec:mayervietorishomotopy} about homotopy groups also yields the familiar Mayer-Vietoris sequence of \emph{homology} groups.
-For this we have to use the \enquote{right} object~$S$ plus some additional arguments.
+For this we have to use the \enquote{correct} object~$S$ plus some additional arguments.
+In the following, we reuse the notation from the beginning of \cref{sec:singular}.

-Let us first recapitulate the situation: We have a space $X = U\union V$ with $U$ and~$V$ open in~$X$, $W = U\intersect V$, and $C$ the singular chain complex functor.
+Let us first recapitulate the situation: We have a space $X = U\union V$ with $U$ and~$V$ open in~$X$, $W = U\intersect V$, and $C\colon\Top\to\Ch$~the singular chain complex functor with arbitrary constant coefficients over some ring~$k$.
 From the pushout formed by $U\intersect V$, $U$, $V$ and~$X$, we get the according pullback of chain complexes.
-Now $\Ch$ has the trivial chain complex as a \emph{zero object}, i.e. it is both initial and terminal, making every chain complex pointed.
-Thus we can apply the previous material, where for the test complex~$S$ we choose the complex $\Z[0]$ that has $\Z$ in degree~$0$ and is trivial elsewhere.
-Note, that $\Z[0]$ is just one usual notation for this and no connection to the preorder category~$[0]$ from \cref{def:simplicialset} is intended.
+We now apply the previous material, where for the test complex~$S$ we choose the complex $k[0]$ that has $k$ in degree~$0$ and is trivial elsewhere.
+Note, that $k[0]$ is just one usual notation for this and no connection to the preorder category~$[0]$ from \cref{def:simplicialset} is intended.
 Looking at the sequence~\eqref{eq:htpygroupsofmaples}, we then get a lot of terms of the form

 for $n\in\N$ and $Z$~one of $W$, $U$, $V$, $X$, which can be computed via the following: \begin{thProposition} Let $c$ be a chain complex and let~$n\in\N$.
 Then: